 Where do carpet beetles come from?

-Unlike Asian ladybugs, carpet beetles aren’t typically looking to nest in your home, though they can be found there.
-These are the three most common reasons that cause their presence in your home:
+Unlike Asian ladybugs, carpet beetles aren’t typically looking to nest in your home.
+Here are the three main reasons you might find them in your home:

 - They unintentionally fly into your home while moving from flower to flower looking for nectar.